awspring/spring-cloud-aws/README.md

 In order to execute the integration tests you have to create two configuration files that configure the necessary parameters to build the environment.

 Please create a new file named access.properties.
-This file must contain two properties named accessKey and secretKey.
+This file must contain three properties named accessKey,secretKey and rdsPassword.
-These two properties are account/user specific and should never be shared to anyone.
-Two retrieve these settings you have to open your account inside the AWS console and retrieve them through the [Security Credentials Page] [AWS-Security-Credentials].
+These two properties accessKey and secretKey are account/user specific and should never be shared to anyone.
+To retrieve these settings you have to open your account inside the AWS console and retrieve them through the [Security Credentials Page] [AWS-Security-Credentials].
 *Note:* In general we recommend that you use an [Amazon IAM] [Amazon-IAM] user instead of the account itself.
+The last password rdsPassword is used to access the database inside the integration tests.
+This password has a minimum length of 8 characters.

 An example file will look like this

 	accessKey=ilaugsjdlkahgsdlaksdhg
 	secretKey=aöksjdhöadjs,höalsdhjköalsdjhasd+
+	rdsPassword=someVerySecretPassword

 Also you have to create another file named mail.properties which will provide the sender and recipient mail address to test the [Amazon Simple E-Mail Service] [Amazon-SES].
 These two addresses must be verified for the Amazon SES Service.